Appyx/gpio-reflect/README.md

 * Clone the repo and compile the module for the Raspberry Pi or another board ([really good tutorial](http://lostindetails.com/blog/post/Compiling-a-kernel-module-for-the-raspberry-pi-2)).
 * `insmod` the module.

-For Raspberry Pi (Jessie):
+For Raspberry Pi (Stretch):
 * `sudo apt-get update -y`
 * `sudo apt-get upgrade -y`
 * `sudo rpi-update` (maybe first `sudo apt-get install rpi-update`)
 * `git clone https://github.com/Appyx/gpio-reflect.git`
 * `cd gpio-reflect`
-* `sudo ./build.sh` (This will take some time)
+* `sudo ./build.sh` (This will take some time, but it's much faster now)
 * `sudo insmod gpio-reflect [options]`

-The build script needs to build the right kernel tree, so it can take several minutes to complete.
-To speed this up you can build it manually with the tutorial linked above.
+The build script needs to build the right kernel source, so it can take several minutes to complete.

 For a permanent installation (Raspberry Pi):